 In contrast to race, ethnicity refers to selected cultural and sometimes physical characteristics used to classify people into groups or categories considered to be significantly different from others.
 In some cases, ethnicity involves merely a loose group identity with little or no cultural traditions in common.
 On the other hand, some ethnic groups are coherent subcultures with a common place of origin, language, religion, ancestry and cultural traditions.
 Newly arrived immigrant groups often fit this pattern.
 It is important not to confuse the term ethnic minority with ethnic group.
-Ethnic groups may be either a minority or a majority in a population and most academic commentators stress some sort of cultural distinctiveness as the mark of ethnic groups.
+Ethnic groups may be either a minority or a majority in a population and most academic commentators stress some sort of cultural distinctiveness as the mark of ethnic grouping whilst emphasising the difficulty in distinguishing the boundaries between ethnic groups.
 An ethnic question was introduced for the first time in the 1991 Census and the four-volume series of books edited respectively by Coleman and Salt (1996), Peach (1996a), Ratcliffe (1996) and Karn (1997) represent the first comprehensive set of analyses of a variety of aspects of different ethnic minority populations in Britain.